-BRPD covering downtown parade routes
+Baton Rouge police beef up security for Mardi Gras parades, suggest early arrival for free parking

 Trending News

 In September, a gun battle broke out downtown following the LSU-Grambling game.
 No one was injured, but several businesses were damaged by bullets.
-It's one of at least four shootings here in the last year.
+It's one of at least four shootings in the downtown area in the last year.

 Blake says the new schedule is helping.